Halloween can be a lot of fun for children and young people, but it can also be distressing and intimidating for some residents.

 - Demand money or intimidate people - Halloween can be a night that some residents dread, so be respectful and polite

-- Don't throw any objects at people and their property - it's classed as a criminal offence and you will be arrested
+- Throw any objects at people or their property - it's classed as a criminal offence and you will be arrested

-- Look out for these posters (PNG, 756KB) - these will let you know whether 'trick or treaters' are welcome at a house or not
+- Look out for these posters - these will let you know whether 'trick or treaters' are welcome at a house or not

 - Take extra care crossing roads - more accidents happen to children in the dark